quantsingularity/QuantumBallot/infrastructure/docs/ARCHITECTURE.md

 ### 2.1 Multi-Tier Architecture

-The Chainocracy infrastructure implements a secure multi-tier architecture that separates presentation, application, and data layers with comprehensive security controls at each tier.
+The QuantumBallot infrastructure implements a secure multi-tier architecture that separates presentation, application, and data layers with comprehensive security controls at each tier.
 This design ensures scalability, maintainability, and security while supporting high availability and disaster recovery requirements.

 **Presentation Tier** includes web applications, mobile applications, and API gateways that provide secure interfaces for users and external systems.
 This tier implements web application firewalls, DDoS protection, content delivery networks, and comprehensive input validation and output encoding.